 The learning resources centre (LRC) on the Kingston Hill campus is called the Nightingale Centre, named after Florence Nightingale (1820–1910) who was a regular visitor to Kingston Hill.

-The LRC has long opening hours and is open 24 hours a day from Sunday to Thursday during key teaching weeks (October to June).
+The LRC has long opening hours and is open 24 hours a day from Sunday to Thursday during key teaching weeks (October to May).

 A wide range of books and journals are also available electronically and can therefore be accessed off campus from home or halls of residence.
 The wireless network in the LRC means you can work from your laptop or mobile device.

-The Nightingale Centre contains specialist resources for music students, including scores, sheet music, records, CDs and dedicated Mac computers with specialist software.
+The Nightingale Centre contains specialist resources for music students including scores, sheet music, records, CDs and dedicated Mac computers with specialist software.
 Education students can use the extensive Teaching Resources Collection which includes fiction and non-fiction for children and young people.

 For business students, as well as specialist books and journals, students can use the Bloomberg trading room where different trading techniques can be applied in practice with real live data.
-Kingston University is one of only a small number of universities across the UK that have introduced such a trading room.
+Kingston University is one of only a small number of universities across the UK to have introduced such a trading room.

 For healthcare students, as well as specialist books and journals, there are subject drop-ins which can help with searching for information and referencing.

 Help and information is on hand for all students at the help desks.
 The LRC's Access Technology Room provides specialist enabling software and equipment.